Education and Outreach Coordinator

 Commissioners serve three-year terms and work with local, state and national organizations, communities, and businesses on issues that affect the quality of life for women.
 The commission makes recommendations to City Council for actions it deems necessary to improve and uphold the opportunities for all people regardless of gender.
 Learn more about applying to boards and commissions.Review the full list of commission members (PDF) (MS Word).
 All meetings are open to the public, and subcommittee volunteers are needed.

-The next Greensboro City Council meeting is at 5:30 pm Tuesday, March 20, in the Council Chamber of the Melvin Municipal Office Building.
+This City Council meeting begins at 5:30 pm Tuesday in Council Chamber, Melvin Municipal Office Building.

 Commission on the Status of Women Committees/Programs